Slow Cooker Black Beans come together with just 10 ingredients. They are easy to make, full of flavor and naturally vegan, dairy-free and gluten-free.

 5. Cook for 4 – 4 ½ hours until the beans are fork tender and most of the liquid has absorbed.
 Mine went for exactly 4 hours.
 You can also cook these on low for 7-8 hours.

+You do not need to soak black beans before cooking them.
 You can but it’s not a necessary step.
 It is said that soaking beans helps aide with digestion.
-It also will help to soften the beans and help the cooking process along.
+It will also help to soften the beans and help the cooking process along.
+This recipe was tested without soaking the beans.

 Recipes To Use Your Beans With: